rndlabs/cow-docs/docs/3_smart-contracts/allow-list-authenticator/1_introduction.md

 The allow-list authenticator is the only contract that is deployed as a proxy.

-Eventually, we plan to deploy a new proxy implementation with the goal of making the choice of who is a solver more decentralized.
+Eventually, we plan to deploy a new proxy implementation with the goal of making the choice of who is a solver more decentralised.

 For example, we might introduce the option of becoming a solver for addresses that are willing to stake some funds as collateral.